 How to Make Hummingbird Nectar

-This easy and inexpensive hummingbird nectar recipe will have these beloved pollinators making return visits to your garden.
+This easy and inexpensive hummingbird food recipe will have these beloved pollinators making return visits to your garden.

 Hummingbird Nectar Recipe

 - 1 cup regular white cane sugar; do not substitute honey or other sweeteners for sugar.

 - 4 cups water — most tap water is fine, but spring water is best.

 - NOTE: Do not add red food coloring, it's unnecessary and possibly not healthy for hummers.

 - Make water just hot enough to dissolve sugar, but not boiling.

 - Turn off heat and add sugar to the water.

 - Stir until sugar is dissolved completely (liquid should be clear).